 However, having a high credit score is not a 100% guarantee that you’ll get approved for the card because issuers also look at income.
 This means that people with fair credit scores but have high incomes can get approved.

 How To Use The Amazon Rewards Credit Card

-The Amazon Rewards Credit Card’s 3% and 5% cashback is a great feature, but there are other cards that offer better cashback.
-What we’re trying to say is don’t make the Amazon Rewards Credit Card as your primary card.
+The Amazon Rewards Credit Card’s 3% and 5% cashback is a great feature, but there are other rewards credit cards that offer better cashback.
+What we’re trying to say is don’t make the Amazon Rewards Credit Card your primary card.